Peter and Meg Kassen, Camp Director/Owners

 In an increasingly complex world, a good summer camp - one that takes pride in meaningful values, a child-centered philosophy, and a rich sense of fun - can mean a great deal to a child and his or her family.

-We encourage you to call or email us so that we can discuss the ways in which, for many years, Hidden Valley has supported children's emerging identity and sense of independence.
+We encourage you to call or email us so that we can discuss the ways in which Hidden Valley has supported children's emerging identity and sense of independence for generations.

 Here are steps you can take as we get to know one another:

 Pre-camp conversations with us are a great way to begin a child's relationship with an overnight camp and its directors.
 We live and work at camp year-round and welcome the opportunity to speak with you about your child's individual needs and desires in anticipation of the camp experience.

 Talk with HVC families: We can also put you in touch with Hidden Valley families in your area.

 Continue to explore the website in order to get a better feeling for Hidden Valley's unique atmosphere, programs and camp people.